bawfng04/MVC-Server-Flashcards/README.md

 ## Frontend

-The frontend is a simple HTML page that displays flashcards.
-Open [index.html](http://_vscodecontentref_/3) in your browser to view it.
+The frontend is simple HTML pages that displays content.
+Open `localhost:5500/flashcards.html` and `localhost:5500/animals.html` in your browser to view it.